 Editorial Context

 Where within a page a link appears matters.
 Links embedded naturally within the body of well-written, substantive content — where they serve as a genuine reference for the reader — carry more trust than links in sidebars, footers, or author bios.
 The link should feel like it belongs there.
 If an experienced editor would look at it and question why it is there, Google’s systems likely will too.
+This contextual evaluation is also why links from AI-generated content carry minimal value — there is no genuine editorial judgement behind them, and Google’s systems are increasingly capable of identifying that absence.

 Anchor Text Diversity